-In relation to the amounts paid out, we see that Nationale-Nederlanden is responsible for the biggest share, namely 35% (2017: 36%), a high percentage in relation to the number of policies.
-The same applies to AEGON with 17% (2017:18%).
+In relation to the amounts paid out, we see that Nationale-Nederlanden is responsible for the largest share, namely 38% after the acquisition of Delta Lloyd (2018, with the part of Delta Lloyd: 38%), a high percentage in relation to the number of policies.
+The same applies to AEGON with 17% (2018:17%).
 Their policies paid out were mainly larger endowment insurances.
-The paid out policies of ASR and REAAL mainly related to social insurances under DFL 500.
+The paid out policies of a.s.r. and REAAL mainly related to social insurances under DFL 500.